-Position Summary: Academic Personnel and Programs (APP) develops, implements, and manages policies that govern appointment, compensation, benefits, and employee relations for all academic personnel at the University of California.
-APP serves as the Center of Expertise and liaisons with campuses, the Academic Senate, systemwide HR, UCPath, and other UCOP offices on academic personnel issues.
-UCPath is a new single payroll and HR technology system designed to standardize and streamline payroll and HR processes for all UC employees.
-Academic appointees at UC include both policy-covered and contract-represented personnel.
+Position Summary: Academic Personnel and Programs (APP) develops, implements, and manages policies that govern appointment, compensation, benefits, and employee relations for all academic personnel at the University, and provides a liaison with campus Academic Personnel Offices, the Academic Senate, systemwide Labor Relations, and other UCOP offices on academic personnel issues.
+Academic personnel at UC are composed of policy-covered and contract-covered employees.

 Special Conditions of Employment: Travel Travel outside of normal business hours

 Other Special Conditions of Employment: This is a two-year contract position with an end date.There is a possibility of continuation based on organizational need and funding.

 Duty 1: In conjunction with systemwide UC Labor Relations, coordinates the development and presentation of policy positions for systemwide academic collective bargaining with the campuses and ensures consideration of academic administrator and Academic Senate concerns in these processes.

 Acts as liaison for the campuses and the Academic Senate with the Labor Relations to ensure that negotiation objectives comply with academic personnel strategic goals, policies, and applicable laws and regulations.

 Collaborates with UC negotiators to identify anticipated union issues and possible UC responses - both in advance of negotiations for strategic planning and during negotiations as new issues arise or bargaining dynamics require.
 Interprets and explains UC academic personnel policy for UC negotiators and facilitates a good relationship and understanding between UC Labor Relations and APP.